Should I apply for financial aid?

-Geneva School of Boerne awards financial aid solely on the basis of financial need.
+Geneva School of Boerne awards tuition assistance on the basis of financial need.
 In order to determine whether or not you should apply, you must evaluate your ability to pay tuition.
 First, consider the total annual cost of a Geneva School of Boerne education.
-The tuition for 2023-24 is as follows:
+The tuition for 2024-2025 is as follows:

 Then, calculate your ability to cover this cost.
 To do so, consider all sources of income, adjust priorities and spending as able, and review assets available for use.
-If after this analysis you believe you cannot cover all of the tuition, we encourage you to apply for financial aid.
+If after this analysis you believe you cannot cover all of the tuition, we encourage you to apply for tuition assistance.

-Does applying for financial aid affect school admission decisions?
+Does applying for tuition assistance affect school admission decisions?

-No. The Admissions Committee, which reviews candidates for admissions, is “need blind” and is separate from the Financial Aid Committee.
-The Admissions Committee is not aware of whether or not a family has applied for financial aid, nor do they consider financial aid as part of their decision.
+No. The Admissions Committee, which reviews candidates for admissions, is “need blind” and is separate from the Tuition Assistance Committee.
+The Admissions Committee is not aware of whether or not a family has applied for tuition assistance, nor do they consider tuition assistance as part of their decision.

 Can I complete the application in paper format instead of online?

-Geneva School of Boerne relies on the assistance of FACTS Grant and Aid Assessment (an online service) in calculating the level of demonstrated need of each applicant based upon a completed application.
+Geneva School of Boerne relies on the assistance of FACTS Grant and Aid Assessment to calculate the level of demonstrated need of each applicant based upon a completed application.
 These calculations consider gross income, nontaxable income, assets, liabilities, family size, and situations where the income level does not support the spending level, among other items.
 Included in this calculation is an allowance for basic living expenses and taxes.
-The Financial Aid Committee reviews this data and will adjust the amounts based upon additional knowledge about your unique situation.
+The Tuition Assistance Committee reviews this data and will adjust the amounts based upon additional knowledge about your unique situation.

-What documents do I need to submit in addition to filling out the financial aid application?
+What documents do I need to submit in addition to filling out the FACTS Grant & Aid application?

 Please refer to the FACTS Grant and Aid flyer for additional information and a list of required documents needed to complete an application.
 Supporting documents must be submitted for all adults in the household.
 Documents must be uploaded directly to your online application by the application due date.
-In order to be considered in the first round, current families must submit the application and supporting documents by January 13, 2023.
-For prospective families, the priority deadline is January 16, 2023.
 Upon review of your application, additional documents may be requested.

-What if my tax return has not been filed in time to submit it with my aid application?
+What if my tax return has not been filed in time to submit it with my FACTS Grant & Aid application?

 Tax returns must be received for your application to be considered complete and eligible for funding.
 All awards granted are contingent upon receipt and review of these documents.
 If you have not yet filed your tax return, you should submit your prior year tax return as well as your most recent pay stubs.
 If you are self-employed, submit your prior year tax return.
 If your income has significantly changed, you should also consider submitting current YTD financial statements (Balance Sheet and Income Statement or Statement of Profit & Loss).
 You may be required to submit your current year tax return at a later date.